The 1911 has been a staple of American gun culture since it was first used by American GIs over 100 years ago.

 The only real downsides are the looks and the trigger.
 Many dislike the Glock’s boxy, polymer styling.
-Also, if you dislike the Glock trigger found on other offerings, you’ll probably dislike this one as well as it is virtually identical to every other trigger Glock makes.
+Also, if you dislike the Glock trigger, you’ll probably dislike this one as well as it is virtually identical to every other trigger Glock makes.

-However, there are many who either don’t mind or actively enjoy the look of Glock handguns, and there are literally dozens of aftermarket parts manufacturers that offer everything from drop-in trigger replacements to completely new slides, so if you don’t like something about a Glock, chances are you can replace it and will have a huge variety of options to choose from.
+However, there are literally dozens of aftermarket parts manufacturers that offer everything from drop-in trigger replacements to completely new slides.
+So if you don’t like something about a Glock, chances are you can replace it.

 Smith and Wesson M45 M2.0

-The M45 is the full-size version chambered in .45 ACP and is the nearest competitor to the G21 in terms of function, reliability, and aftermarket support.
+The Smith and Wesson M45 is the nearest competitor to the G21 in terms of function, reliability, and aftermarket support.

-If you’re looking for a full-size, striker-fired gun that has a large amount of aftermarket support, is available at a reasonable price, and doesn’t compromise on accuracy or reliability but aren’t taken with the looks of the G21, this may very well be your best option.
+If you’re looking for a full-size, striker-fired gun that has a large amount of aftermarket support, is available at a reasonable price, and doesn’t compromise on accuracy or reliability, this may very well be your best option.

 The 1911 is still a popular gun, but the truth is there are a number of excellent, modern options available for those who want the power of the .45 ACP in an updated and contemporary design.

-If you like big bullets, and you want a gun that spits them out reliably, accurately, and from a bigger magazine than a 1911, these are the ones you should look at first, especially if you’re choosing something you might have to defend yourself with.
+If you like big bullets, these are the guns you should look at, especially if you’re choosing something you might have to defend yourself with.